Fall Protection Strategies For Metal Central H-Loc Roofs

 Fall Protection For Horizon-Loc Panels

-In addition to seam-mounted solutions, workers can also use the Ridge Pro Steep Assist Anchor with 24 gauge Horizon-Loc panels.
-The Ridge Pro hooks securely over the ridge cap without fasteners, allowing workers to safely transition from the ladder to the roof and maintain 100% tie-off while moving across the ridge or performing work on steeper slopes (between 6/12 and 12/12).
-It's beneficial during inspection, cleaning, and light repair tasks when other anchors are not feasible.
+• Ridge Pro Steep Assist: This system hooks securely over the ridge cap without the need for fasteners.
+This hook allows workers to safely transition from the ladder to the roof and maintain 100% tie-off while moving across the ridge.
+This solution is especially beneficial during inspection, cleaning, and light repair tasks on steeper slopes between 6:12 and 12:12, where other anchors are not feasible.

 Contact Us For More Information